luciany/niy/CUDA/README.md

 At this time, we just need to start the kernel once for the whole training process

-We still need to do a lot of tests to see if CUDA9 works well
+We still need to do a lot of tests to see if our idea is practical